rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

-## coding-focused first game engines people have fond memories of <3 <3:
+## coding-focused 2d first game engines people have fond memories of <3 <3:
-these make good first engines for programmers, as the engine size is tolerable, readable, and simple, yet abstracting the low-level stuff away from youthful eyes, and providing a simple framework to work in, though slightly constraining, not bad, especially in the case of haxepunk
+these make good first engines for programmers, as the engine size is tolerable, readable, and simple, yet abstracting the low-level stuff away from youthful eyes, and providing a simple framework to work in, *batteries-included*, though slightly constraining, and slightly bulky, not bad, especially in the case of haxepunk and ceramic

+  - **Ceramic**
+    - conclusion: **surprisingly most similar to my own personal tastes: the natural evolution of haxepunk and the old luxe in haxe**, but unfortunately, it was developed much later than haxepunk, and now he just can't compete with the professional development of heaps engine and hashlink.
+It's limited to openGL and 2d.
+Though, still **a very interesting 2d alternative to dragonruby, as it can potentially out-perform all of the engines using scripting languages pretty easily, and comes with batteries-included to begin making stuff immediately**
+    - **2d**, Haxe, basically glued together from the original version of luxe and other haxe libs
+      - has luxe's ECS
+        - and it seems much simpler/neater too!
+    - **a more suitable successor to haxepunk 'n flixel as it is batteries-included: including an entity system, tween system, easy integration of physics, ldtk, has it's own gui (in addition to haxe-ui)**, all of which heaps doesn't provide
+      - **strangely, created it's own back-end (in addition to OpenFL/lime, NME, Kha), based on luxe's original back-end (snow)
+        - **it's stuck on OpenGL (like lime), and would require hella work to support contemporary graphics renderers**, thus not intended for consoles
+        - **uses hxcpp as opposed to the hashlink runtime**
+          - **thus would have to use web as main dev target as opposed to hashlink's bytecode (which guarantees the same output), and you'd have to handle device-related apis for consoles 'n mobile devices yourself**, but understandably, this is the way haxe frameworks must go. hxcpp, though, is very well maintained as it's used by all haxe frameworks/engines except heaps, including kha.
+          - **you also lose the built-in C functions in hashlink, and likely C-arrays and C-structs (and their macros) too**
+        - export to unity via C#?? ...what?
+          - haxe is amazing.. but i dunno what kinda problems that could introduce..
+          - maybe will be dropped by haxe v5
+      - includes integerations with ldtk and aseprite
+    - TODO: get the example with the little falling game
+      - **can easily write data-oriented style, and it's ECS is really neat**
+    - made by one person, into new media arts

   - **HaxePunk**
     - 2D, Haxe, OpenFL, *abandoned*, FlashPunk was **my favorite engine** but it never seemed to stay alive, though, it seems to have transcended with the users, as people made their own engines resembling FlashPunk; i think many of the original Punks initially ran to MonoGame, then further down a level to building their own C/C++ middleware between SDL and their C# engine... although abandoned, it’s probably just fine, just a few years of OpenFL/Lime updates.. cross-platform, however, would require quite a bit of work..
     - object-oriented entities, though, iirc, can architect how you want to: composition, inheritance, ECS(? ..maybe?..)